 And pair it with this super-relaxing DIY Lavender and Peppermint Foot soak!

 Like normal butter, the body butter is very susceptible to temperature changes.
-I live in the tropics and as a result, the butter melts and can lose its fluffy consistency fairly quickly.
+I live in the tropics (Caribbean) and as a result, the butter melts and can lose its fluffy consistency fairly quickly.

 So with this recipe, it will lose the fluffy, whipped consistency in warmer weather.
 The picture below shows the various forms it takes based on the temperature…